-14.2 STUDENTs must provide a primary and secondary email address, Skype id, telephone numbers for day time and evening, and their full postal address.
+14.2 The STUDENTS must provide a primary email address, telephone numbers including mobile number, and their full postal address in their enrolment form.

 14.3 If the COLLEGE server rejects any email address provided by the STUDENT due to the provider of email address, the COLLEGE will require a secondary email address.

-14.3 STUDENTs must inform the COLLEGE within 3 days if there are any changes to the contact details stated in Clause 14.2.
+14.3 STUDENT’s must inform the COLLEGE within (3) three days if there are any changes to the contact details stated in Clause 14.2.

 14.5 The COLLEGE can only communicate with a STUDENT directly enrolled with the COLLEGE and the COLLEGE cannot communicate with any third party unless a third-party sponsorship form has been completed.

 15.2 This privacy statement applies to any personal data that the STUDENT supplies to the COLLEGE.

-15.3 The COLLEGE shall not issue any personal data of STUDENT to any third parties for marketing purposes or any other purpose unless the STUDENT given his/her permission at the point of purchase.
+15.3 The COLLEGE shall not issue any personal data of any STUDENT to any third party for marketing purposes or any other purpose unless the STUDENT has given their written consent.

-15.4 The COLLEGE will store all personal data that the STUDENT supplies to the COLLEGE when the STUDENT begins his/her COURSE.
+15.4 The COLLEGE will store all personal data that the STUDENT supplies to the COLLEGE when the STUDENT begins their COURSE.

-15.5 The personal information which the COLLEGE holds is held securely and in accordance with the GDPR.
+15.5 The personal information which the COLLEGE holds are held securely and in accordance with the GDPR (General Data Protection Regulation).